Welcome to the Sociology department...

 Cohort Class of 2018-19 Welcomed by Students and Faculty

-Under the leadership of Graduate Director Ray Swisher, we recently welcomed the cohort class of 2018-2019.
+Under the leadership of Graduate Director Ray Swisher, we welcomed the cohort class of 2018-2019.
 The incoming class of 11 students began their fall semester with graduate student orientation and were welcomed to the department by current graduate students.
 In addition, two of our faculty, Tom Mowen and John Boman, offered an outstanding STATA Boot Camp workshop.
 Welcome to the Department!
 Check out our graduate program.

 Recognized with Endowed Distinguished Professorship